Medical Reviewer

 Everyone’s rehab needs are unique, which is why rehab centers for OxyContin usually offer several different levels of care that can best align with your specific needs:

 • Medical Detoxification (Detox): Detoxification, commonly referred to as detox, involves the deliberate elimination of toxic substances such as drugs or alcohol from the body.
-This process is typically conducted under close supervision in settings such as medical facilities or specialized detox centers.
+This process is typically conducted under close supervision in medical facilities or specialized detox centers.
 The primary objective of detox is to safely manage the physical symptoms of withdrawal while preparing individuals for subsequent treatment and rehabilitation.

 • Inpatient Residential Treatment: Inpatient residential treatment entails individuals living full-time at a specialized facility as part of their rehabilitation program.
 With continuous care provided by healthcare professionals, these programs usually incorporate individual and group therapy sessions, educational workshops, and recreational activities.
 By immersing individuals in this structured environment, inpatient treatment fosters concentrated recovery efforts, intensive therapy sessions, and the acquisition of coping skills crucial for sustaining long-term sobriety.